cofoeducistudent/tam-ms1-c/README.md

 Following further discussions to flesh out the requirements and scope, Black Eagle films said this website will be the best way of engaging their audience initially, as most of their target audiience have access to computers or mobile devices and are comfortable watching media content in its various forms.

-In addition using the internet and web-technologies will allow them to capitalise on a broader geographic regions with significantly reduced capital expenditure.
+**In addition using the internet and web-technologies will allow them to capitalise on a broader geographic regions with significantly reduced capital expenditure**.

 This is important because as an independent film producing company, they have limited funding.